vidhi-arora/library-mng-system/README.md

 # Library-Management-System

-A library management system developed using **MERN** stack to manage a library efficiently.
+A library management system developed using **MERN** stack to manage a library efficiently and cost effectively.

 Use a **.env** file to set the environment variables for local development